Learning about the tax implications surrounding divorce helps immensely when it comes to reducing frustration and avoiding financial blunders.

 It might be worth it to file jointly

 With the expense involved with divorce, the last thing you want to deal with is another often-substantial financial obligation like taxes.
 For that reason, you and your soon-to-be-ex-spouse might want to wait to finalize your divorce until the new tax year.
 Doing so and filing jointly affords you the same tax credits, exemptions, and tax deductions that you are used to, which can make your tax burden easier.
 To help you decide, sit down with an accountant to determine how much your tax bill would be if you file by yourself compared to how much it would be if you file jointly.

 Something else to keep in mind is how financially responsible you and your current spouse are.
 Know that even if you take care of your portion of the tax bill, you will be responsible for anything that goes unpaid by your ex-spouse.

 Both alimony and child support are two more considerations to bear in mind when tax season rolls around.
 Specifically, paying child support does not impact your tax bill negatively or positively, and the same applies to receiving child support.
 The opposite is true of paying alimony, as it is considered income and is taxed as such.
 You can deduct the alimony you pay, and you have to include the alimony you receive when calculating your income for the year.

-Be sure to include an accountant in your discussions of divorce in Missouri, Illinois, Kansas and Oklahoma.
+Be sure to include an accountant in your discussions of divorce in Missouri, Illinois, Kansas, Oklahoma, and Nebraska.
 Paired with your attorney, the information they both provide can keep you on the IRS’s good side.